 The trust and foundations market size is expected to see strong growth in the next few years.
-It will grow to $228 billion in 2029 at a compound annual growth rate (CAGR) of 5.4%.
-The growth in the forecast period can be attributed to esg and impact investing, digital transformation, collaborative philanthropy, social entrepreneurship.
-Major trends in the forecast period include increased funding for urgent needs, data-driven philanthropy, diversity, equity, and inclusion (dei), strategic collaborations.
+It will grow to $236.11 billion in 2030 at a compound annual growth rate (CAGR) of 5.4%.
+The growth in the forecast period can be attributed to increasing use of ai-enabled donor analytics, rising regulatory scrutiny on charitable organizations, expansion of cross-border philanthropy, growing demand for measurable social impact, increased adoption of fintech solutions in donations.
+Major trends in the forecast period include increasing adoption of digital donation platforms, growing use of data-driven grant allocation models, rising emphasis on transparency and impact reporting, expansion of donor-advised fund structures, enhanced focus on governance and compliance.

-Major companies operating in the trust and foundations market include United Way Worldwide, Feeding America, Task Force for Global Health, Salvation Army, American Red Cross, St. Jude Children's Research Hospital, Americares Foundation, Food For The Poor Inc., United States Fund for UNICEF, MAP International, Mount Sinai Health Systems, Save the Children Federation Inc., Mayo Clinic, Bill and Melinda Gates Foundation, Open Society Foundations, Ford Foundation, William and Flora Hewlett Foundation, Children’s Investment Fund Foundation, United Nations Foundation, John D and Catherine T Macarthur Foundation, Conrad N. Hilton Foundation, Rockefeller Foundation, Gordon and Betty Moore Foundation, Novo Nordisk Foundation, Wellcome Trust, Silicon Valley Community Foundation, Garfield Weston Foundation, Church Commissioners for England, Andrew W. Mellon Foundation, David and Lucile Packard Foundation, Wallace Foundation, Kresge Foundation, Robert Wood Johnson Foundation, Annie E. Casey Foundation, Carnegie Corporation of New York, Charles Stewart Mott Foundation, Doris Duke Charitable Foundation, Getty Foundation, James Irvine Foundation, Joyce Foundation, McKnight Foundation, Nathan Cummings Foundation.
+Major companies operating in the trust and foundations market report are United Way Worldwide, Feeding America, Task Force for Global Health, Salvation Army, American Red Cross, St. Jude Children's Research Hospital, Americares Foundation, Food For The Poor Inc., United States Fund for UNICEF, MAP International, Save the Children Federation Inc., Bill and Melinda Gates Foundation, Open Society Foundations, Ford Foundation, William and Flora Hewlett Foundation, Children’s Investment Fund Foundation, John D and Catherine T Macarthur Foundation, Conrad N. Hilton Foundation, Rockefeller Foundation, Gordon and Betty Moore Foundation, Novo Nordisk Foundation, Wellcome Trust, Silicon Valley Community Foundation, Garfield Weston Foundation, Andrew W. Mellon Foundation, David and Lucile Packard Foundation, Wallace Foundation, Kresge Foundation, Robert Wood Johnson Foundation, Annie E. Casey Foundation, Carnegie Corporation of New York, Charles Stewart Mott Foundation, Doris Duke Charitable Foundation, Getty Foundation, James Irvine Foundation, Joyce Foundation, McKnight Foundation, Nathan Cummings Foundation.

-Asia-Pacific was the largest region in the trust and foundations market in 2024.
+Asia-Pacific was the largest region in the trust and foundations market in 2025.
 North America was the second-largest region in the trust and foundations market.
-The regions covered in the trust and foundations market report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.
-The countries covered in the trust and foundations market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, USA, Canada, Italy, Spain.
+The regions covered in the trust and foundations market report are Asia-Pacific, South East Asia, Western Europe, Eastern Europe, North America, South America, Middle East, Africa.
+The countries covered in the trust and foundations market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Taiwan, Russia, South Korea, UK, USA, Canada, Italy, Spain.

 The trust and foundations market consists of revenues earned by entities that operate grant-making foundations or charitable trusts.
 The trust and foundations market includes establishments such as community foundations, philanthropic trusts, corporate foundations, and scholarship trusts.
 The market value includes the value of related goods sold by the service provider or included within the service offering.
 Only goods and services traded between entities or sold to end consumers are included.